What Are The Benefits Of Water Chestnuts?

 Also, check the expiration date and storage conditions before purchasing canned water chestnuts.

 Water chestnuts are aquatic tubers rich in vitamins and minerals.
 The benefits of water chestnuts can be attributed to their antioxidants, fiber, and starch compounds.
 These aquatic corns have antiseptic, digestive, and diuretic properties.
-They may help relieve pain and inflammation, regulate blood glucose levels, act against certain cancers, lower blood pressure levels, and treat several bacterial infections.
+They may help relieve pain and inflammation, regulate blood glucose levels, act against certain cancers, lower blood pressure levels, helps with detoxification, and treat several bacterial infections.
 You can use water chestnuts for stir-fries, or their flour can be used in baking.
 There are no recorded side effects of water chestnuts.
 Information regarding their safety is also limited.
 Hence, consult your doctor or dietitian before using water chestnuts.

 Frequently Asked Questions